This post was updated on August 5th, 2022.

 - Low levels of customer satisfaction

 - Rapid business growth and declines

 If your business is struggling with 1 or more of these points, you should consider investing in a CRM platform, complete with a CRM database, sales and service features, and automation options.

 A customer ladder divides your customers based on their level of engagement with your business.
 There are 4 different levels, including lead, customer, client, and advocate.
 The hope is that these customers will move their way up your customer loyalty ladder until they eventually become avid, long-term supporters of your business.

 Your CRM system can help you achieve this by providing excellent customer service and ensuring that customer needs are met at each stage of your business.

 The (success) story is in the data

-“Data, I think, is one of the most powerful mechanisms for telling stories.
-I take a huge pile of data and I try to get it to tell stories.” – Steven Levitt, Co-author of Freakonomics
+“Data, I think, is 1 of the most powerful mechanisms for telling stories.
+I take a huge pile of data and I try to get it to tell stories.” -Steven Levitt, Co-author of Freakonomics

 Measuring the right metrics can be the difference between a success story and a cautionary tale.
 If you know how to measure your CRM success, you can keep track of how close you are to reaching your goals.